maproulette/docs/_documentation/challenges/01-creating-a-challenge.md

 > The data source is fixed once the challenge is created.
 Editing a challenge
 > shows the source read-only; to regenerate tasks from updated data, use
 > [Rebuild Tasks](/documentation/rebuilding-challenge-tasks/).

+### Challenge image

+An optional image shown on this challenge's card.
+The images available to you are the ones your [teams](/documentation/teams/) have had approved: any team member can request an image from the team's page, and a super admin reviews it before it can be used here.

+### Basemap

+Optionally force a base layer for this challenge's maps, overriding whatever each mapper has chosen for themselves — useful when the tasks can only be judged against particular imagery.
+See [Setting The Basemap Layer For Your Challenge](/documentation/setting-basemap-for-challenge/).

+### Task settings

+- **OSM/External Id Property** — the feature property holding each task's identifier.
+Leave it blank to let MapRoulette detect it.
+See [Setting External Task Identifiers](/documentation/setting-external-task-identifiers/).
+- **Preferred MR Tags (task completion)** — the tags the challenge suggests to mappers, with an option to accept only those tags.
+See [Using MapRoulette Tags](/documentation/using-maproulette-tags/).

 ### Automated Edits code of conduct